dashio-connect/python-dashio/Documents/Documentation.md

 ## Controls

 Controls are objects that represent actions and widgets in the DashIO application.
 All controls have a ControlID, Title, and TitlePosition.
-The ControlID should be a string that can uniquely identifiy that control per device.
-The control Title is text that is displayed on the **Dash** app with the Contol.
+The ControlID should be a string that can uniquely identify that control per device.
+The control Title is text that is displayed on the **Dash** app with the Control.
 The TitlePosition can be either `TitlePosition.TOP`, `TitlePosition.BOTTOM`, or `TitlePosition.NONE`.
 Controls that are displayed have a `dashio.ControlPosition` that is composed of four size and position variables: x_position_ratio, y_position_ratio, width_ratio, height_ratio.
 The first two are position ratios that place the top left corner of the widget on the DeviceView.
 The last two are ratios that govern the size of the widget.
-The ratios are propertional to the size of the screen with the full size of the screen representing 1.0.
+The ratios are proportional to the size of the screen with the full size of the screen representing 1.0.
 All controls have a callback that is used to return messages from the **Dash** app.
 Controls on the **Dash** app can have a graphical duplicate that may have a different set of *Config* attributes.
 This is achieved by adding that controls ControlControl with add_config_columnar(ControlControl).

 Controls have two main types of attributes.

 1) *Config Attributes*.
 These attributes define the look and placement of the control.
 They are used to generate the config information sent to the **Dash** app when it issues a CFG command to the device, these are set in *init*.

 2) *Messaging Atttributes*.
-Setting these attributes send messages to the **Dash** app controlling the visable appearance of the control.
+Setting these attributes send messages to the **Dash** app controlling the visible appearance of the control.

 When controls are instantiated they create a ControlControl to add to its layout.
 More layouts can be added by creating a ControlConfig for that control and adding it with add_config_columnar(ControlConfig) or add_config_full_page(ControlConfig).
 This allows you to have two layouts - a columnar layout for phones and another for tablets.
-If you use a add_config_full_page layout then you will need to set the number of columns it uses with set_no_culumns_full_page().
+If you use a add_config_full_page layout then you will need to set the number of columns it uses with set_no_columns_full_page().

 ### DeviceView

-A DeviceView provides a control that descibes appearance and style of the group of controls that are displayed on this DeviceView by the iotdashboard app.
+A DeviceView provides a control that describes appearance and style of the group of controls that are displayed on this DeviceView by the **Dash** app.

 #### DeviceView Attributes